 On top of that, this snapshot is also based on the following assumptions:

-And once Mexico is cut from NAFTA, its access to cheap grain will disappear.
-When this happens, the country’s ability to distribute emergency food aid will be crippled.
-With state funds at an all time low, it will no longer be able to buy what little food is now being traded on the open market, and the little the US and Canada can export will likely be bought by China.
+Unfortunately, should Mexico be cut off from USMCA’s favorable trade allowances, its access to cheap grain will disappear, impairing the country’s ability to distribute food aid to its citizens.
+With state funds at an all-time low, it will become increasingly challenging to purchase what little food that remains on the open market, especially as US and Canadian farmers will be incentivized to sell their non-domestic capacity overseas to China.

-Mexico’s current (2015) population is around 125 million.
-By 2040, Mexico’s population is predicted to rise to around 155 million.
-As the food crisis worsens, climate refugees (entire families) will move away from the arid countryside and settle into massive squatter camps around the big cities to the north where government aid is more easily accessible.
-These camps won’t just be made up of Mexicans; they’ll also house climate refugees who have escaped north into Mexico from Central American countries like Guatemala and El Salvador.
+Compounding this worrying scenario is that Mexico’s current population of 131 million is projected to grow to 157 million by 2040.
+As the food crisis worsens, climate refugees (entire families) will move from the arid countryside and settle into massive squatter camps around the big cities to the north where government aid is more easily accessible.
+These camps will not just be made up of Mexicans, they will also house climate refugees who have escaped north into Mexico from Central American countries like Guatemala and El Salvador.

 As the federal government’s ability to provide basic services crumble, so too will its power.
 Authority will gradually shift to regional cartels and state governors.
 Both the cartels and the governors, who will each control splintered off segments of the national military, will lock into drawn-out territorial wars, fighting each other for food reserves and other strategic resources.

 For most Mexicans looking for a better life, there will only be one option left to them: escape across the border, escape into the United States.

 The climate pains that Mexico will face in the 2040s will be unevenly felt in the United States as well, where the northern states will fare slightly better than the southern states.
 But just like Mexico, the US will face a food crunch.